nexiality/documentation/release/nexial-core-v4.3.changelog.md

   automatic screen recording at the start of a script, an iteration or a scenario. _Stay tuned!!_
 - [`execution-output.html`](../userguide/UnderstandingProjectStructure.html#output):
   - added screen recording as videos in execution report.
-  - added web service summary and detail logs in execution report for interactive analysis.
+  - added web service summary and detail logs in execution report for interactive analysis
+  - interactive filters on web service calls

 ### [Batch Files](../userguide/BatchFiles)